 For high income earners, a 4.5% after-tax return can be equivalent to an 8%+ pre-tax return.
-Whole life insurance can provide this without the high investment risk that comes with investments that are expected to earn 8%+.
+Whole life insurance can provide the same after-tax return of an investment with a higher pre-tax return-but without the higher investment risk.

 If you are a high income earner living in states with high income taxes like California, New York, New Jersey, etc, then it’s most likely that you are paying more than 40% of your earnings in federal and state income taxes.